SB-704

 Key Takeaways

-• Requires all firearm barrel sales to be conducted in-person through licensed dealers starting January 2027.
+• Requires licensed dealers to conduct background checks for all firearm barrel sales starting January 2027.

-• Mandates background checks and detailed record-keeping for all firearm barrel purchases.
+• Mandates in-person transactions and detailed record-keeping for all firearm barrel transfers.

-• Imposes criminal penalties including jail time and fines for illegal firearm barrel sales.
+• Establishes penalties ranging from misdemeanors to felonies for illegal firearm barrel sales.

 • Exempts law enforcement, military, and licensed collectors from these requirements.